 Todd A. Reppert, age 43, has served as Main Street's Executive Vice Chairman since October 2012.
 He has also been a member of its investment committee since its formation in 2007 and a member of its credit committee since its formation in 2011.
 Mr. Reppert also served as Main Street's President from 2007 until 2012 and as Chief Financial Officer of Main Street from 2007 until 2011.
 Mr. Reppert is also a director and member of the audit committee and nominating and governance committee of Consolidated Graphics, Inc. (NYSE: CGX), which is one of North America's leading commercial general printing companies.
 Mr. Reppert is also a manager and a senior managing director of Main Street Partners.
-From 2000, Mr. Reppert co-founded and has acted as co-managing partner or in other executive roles of several Main Street predecessor funds and entities, which are now subsidiaries of Main Street, including Main Street Mezzanine Fund, LP and its general partner, Main Street Capital II GP, LLC, and Main Street Capital Partners, LLC.
+From 2000, Mr. Reppert co-founded and has acted as co-managing partner or in other executive roles of several Main Street predecessor funds and entities, which are now subsidiaries of Main Street, including Main Street Mezzanine Fund, LP and its general partner, Main Street Mezzanine Management, LLC, Main Street Capital II, LP and its general partner, Main Street Capital Partners, LLC.
 Prior to that, he was a principal of Sterling City Capital, LLC, a private investment group focused on small to middle market companies.
 Prior to joining Sterling City Capital in 1997, Mr. Reppert was with Arthur Andersen since 1991.
 At Arthur Andersen, he assisted in several industry consolidation initiatives, as well as numerous corporate finance and merger/acquisition initiatives.